Istanbul Tech Talks is a global developer conference gathering engineers for a day of deep-dive sessions on the hot topics in software engineering.

 An Apache Maven PMC member since 2006, he joined the core Spring Framework development team early 2014 and focuses on Spring Boot lately.

 During his free time, he loves travelling around the world.

 Justin began the mobile efforts at Mapbox in 2010 and today helps lead development of the iOS and Android SDKs, works on experimental prototyping, and assists with teambuilding efforts.
 He’s been working in Apple's programming environments for fifteen years, programming professionally for twenty, and has a background in systems administration, web development, and building startups.
 He ran a solo consultancy for five years during the early days of the app stores, creating apps for clients and for himself.
 In his free time, Justin enjoys world travel, photography, hiking, and baking pies.

 VP of Product Tooling

-Etienne works at Gradle Inc. as VP of Product Tooling.
-He has been working as a developer, architect, project manager, and CTO over the past 15 years.
-He has spent most of his time building software products from the ground up and successfully shipping them to happy customers.
+Etienne acts as VP of Product Tooling at Gradle Inc. He has been working as a developer, architect, project manager, and CTO over the past 16 years.
+Etienne has spent most of his time building software products from the ground up and successfully shipping them to happy customers.